jhellingman/tei2html/Wiki/Introduction.md

 ## Guiding Principles ##

-The design of tei2html is based on a small set of guiding principles and design decisions.
+The design of `tei2html` is based on a small set of guiding principles and design decisions.
 These are some assumptions, that I believe are reasonable to expect when digitizing text for research and preservation.

 The guiding principles are:

   * Tags supplement the plain text content of the transcribed work.
 They do not replace content.
 When all tags are  removed from the file, the remaining text should reflect the original source text as much as possible.
-As a corollary to this principle, `tei2html` does not supply much content itself, unless specifically asked to do so, it will not insert tables of content, headers, labels, etc.
+As a corollary to this principle, `tei2html` does not supply much content itself.
+Unless specifically asked to do so, it will not insert tables of content, headers, labels, etc.
   * Tags are semantic: they reflect as much as possible the function of a certain part of the text, not its appearance.
-This also means that tei2html needs to rely on a number of defaults and formatting hints to decide what things should ultimately look like in the output.
+This also means that `tei2html` needs to rely on a number of defaults and formatting hints to decide what things should ultimately look like in the output.
   * The `@rend` attribute in tags are intended as formatting hints only.
 Ignoring them fully or partially should not render a text incomprehensible.

-The design decisions are:
+The design decisions is:

-  * The `@rend` attribute values are designed to map relatively directly to CSS format statements in the HTML version, however, they use a different syntax, and are thus not copied verbatim.
+  * The `@rend` attribute values are designed to map relatively directly to CSS format statements in the HTML version, however, they use a different syntax, and are also used for effects that are not supported by CSS, and are thus not copied verbatim.
+  * CSS can be imported from an external source, and attached to IDs or classes in the generated output.
+To make this workable, IDs in the source are passed to the output unchanged (when reasonable), and the generated classes are documented.
+In addition, a class to be output can be specified in the `@rend` attribute.

+As a result of these design decisions, a document can be neatly formatted in CSS with minimal rendering information 'poluting' the TEI master file.

 ## SGML versus XML ##